Click on the course titles below to view general syllabi for Biology courses.

 BIOL 448 (3-12) Directed Studies in Biology [Links to website]

 A course designed to allow students to undertake an investigation on a specific topic as agreed upon by the faculty member and the student.
-Permission of the supervisor is required.
+Permission of the supervisor required.
 No more than six credits of BIOL 448 may be taken with the same supervisor.

 ________________________________________